project-forth-works/project-forth-works.github.io/Template/README.md

 ## Various other Implementations

-Present additional (possibly more sophisticated) implementations, e.g for a specific microcontroller boards, a specific Forth system or in Standard Forth.
+Present additional (possibly more sophisticated) implementations, e.g for a specific microcontroller board, a specific Forth system or in Standard Forth.
 Try to state precisely what implementations you present and what requirements they have.
 No need to be portable here: *Embrace the difference*

 ## Background information and possible Pitfalls